Giving

 A fund does not distribute its total net income each year.
 Instead, a spending amount is calculated for each fund in accordance with the Foundation’s spending policy.
 A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years where returns are below average, and Canada Revenue Agency’s disbursement requirement.

-To account for investment market volatility, and in accordance with best practices for endowment management, the spending amount is calculated using the spending rate applied to the fund value averaged over a period of time, rather than at a single point in time.
+To account for investment market volatility, and accordance with best practices for endowment management, the spending amount is calculated using the spending rate applied to the fund value averaged over a period of time, rather than at a single point in time.

 Investments